Verizon FiOS

-fios avilability map Verizon FiOS is currently available in parts of California, Connecticut, Delaware, Florida, Indiana, Massachusetts, Maryland, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, Washington, and Washington DC.
-In total, Verizon FiOS is availble to 11 million premises within those states as of July 2009.
+fios avilability map Verizon Fios is currently available in parts of California, Delaware, Florida, Indiana, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Texas, Virginia, Washington, and Washington D.C.
+Residents of Conneticut and South Carolina have much broader access to Verizon Fios service than residents of other states, so long as they live within the city limits of larger towns and cities.
+In total, Verizon Fios is available to approximately 15.5 million premises within those states as of July 2009.
 This equates to about 34 percent of the households in Verizon’s wireline network footprint.
-Verizon has plans to keep FiOS deployment on a fast track with deployment reaching over 17 million homes by the end of 2010.
+Verizon has plans to keep Fios deployment on a fast track with deployment reaching over 17 million homes by the end of 2010.

 In a deal announced May 13th, 2009, Frontier Communications will acquire all of Verizon’s local wireline operations in Arizona, Idaho, Illinois, Indiana, Michigan, Nevada, North Carolina, Ohio, Oregon, South Carolina, Washington, West Virginia and Wisconsin, and some rural parts of California bordering Arizona, Nevada, and Oregon.
-This means that current Verizon customers in those states will see very little if any future FiOS deployment.
-Instead Verizon wants to focus on it’s core FiOS areas.
-By the end of 2010, with the sale to Frontier complete, Verizon expects to have FiOS available to about 70% of its total network footprint.
+This means that current Verizon customers in those states will see very little if any future Fios deployment.
+Instead Verizon wants to focus on it’s core Fios areas.
+By the end of 2010, with the sale to Frontier complete, Verizon expects to have Fios available to about 70% of its total network footprint.
+At present, the Fios availability is rated at approximately 48% of Verizon’s total network footprint.

-Within the states that Verizon plans to continue FiOS deployments, it can be very difficult to know when FiOS will be available at your residence or business.
-One tell-tale sign is lots of digging in your neighborhood followed by frequent sightings of Verizon trucks.
-Once an neighborhood appears to be complete in may be weeks or months before the system actually accepts an order for your address.
-The only way to know is to try your address on Verizon’s service availability form.
+Within the states that Verizon plans to continue Fios deployments, it can be very difficult to know when Fios will be available at any given residence or business.
+One telltale sign is lots of digging in your neighborhood followed by frequent sightings of Verizon trucks.
+Once a neighborhood appears to be complete in may be weeks or months before the system actually accepts an order for any given address.
+The only way to know is to try one’s address on service availability form.

-Physical deployment of the FiOS network means laying fiber down every street that is to get coverage.
-FiOS TV service must get approval from local and/or state regulators before it can be offered for sale.
-Multi-dwelling units require custom installations and agreements with property owners before FiOS can be deployed.
+Physical deployment of the Fios network means laying fiber down every street that is to get coverage.
+Fios TV service must get approval from local and/or state regulators before it can be offered for sale.
+Multi-dwelling units require custom installations and agreements with property owners before Fios can be deployed, though recent legal challenges may change this over the course of 2010.

-Verizon FiOS is the first major deployment of Fiber To The Premises (FTTP) in the United States.
+Verizon Fios is the first major deployment of Fiber To The Premises (FTTP) in the United States.
 FTTP is a network architecture where an optical fiber is terminated at or outside the customer’s premises.
-The significance of a major FTTP deployment like Verizon FiOS is the fact that it replaces an aging copper network that in some cases has been used for over a hundred years.
-An all-new fiber network will enable consumers to go way beyond the limitations of copper.
+The significance of a major FTTP deployment like Verizon Fios is the fact that it replaces an aging copper network that in some cases has been used for over a hundred years.
+All-new fiber networks enable consumers to go way beyond the physical limitations of copper.

 fios internet

-Like most internet service providers, Verizon FiOS Internet includes numerous features at no extra cost.
+Like most internet service providers, Verizon Fios Internet includes numerous features at no extra cost.
 These include 24/7 tech support, personal web space, and multiple email accounts (up to nine).
 Additional specialized features are available for an additional cost.
 These include Verizon Internet Security Suite, Verizon Games on Demand, and Movies on Demand with Starz® Play.
+Verizon also adds features over time, such as widgets, that may offer additional functionality over the web at no additional charge.

 As of July 2009, Verizon is including Verizon Wi-Fi with many of its home internet plans.
-For FiOS, the mid-tier and faster internet plans include Verizon Wi-Fi at no additional cost.
+For Fios, the mid-tier and faster internet plans include Verizon Wi-Fi at no additional cost.
 Verizon WiFi is a nationwide network of wireless hot spots.
 You can get free internet for your wireless-enabled laptop or netbook at thousands of locations including hotels, airports, restaurants, and coffee shops.
+Operating system restrictions do, however, apply.

 fios tv

-• over 320 channels including 65+ HD channels and growing
+• Over 330 channels including 65+ HD channels and growing

-• over 140 channels including 5 HD channels
+• Over 200 channels including up to 5 HD channels

 • local channels like Telemundo, Univision and Telefutura